codurance/site/_posts/2018-10-01-safety-musings.md

 As a result, they become safer languages.
 There is less code created to create a feature, therefore the number of parts that can fail is smaller and those parts are much easier to test.
 The code is simpler (but that doesn't make creating it is easier).

-### Types and Paradigms
+## Paradigms

-The first time I attended NDC London was the only time I have seen Uncle Bob on stage live (on 2014, where I watched presentations by [Scott Wlaschin](https://vimeo.com/113588389) and [Andrea Magnorsky](https://vimeo.com/113716254) that led me to learn F#).
+The first time I attended NDC London was the only time I have seen Martin on stage live (on 2014, where I watched presentations by [Scott Wlaschin](https://vimeo.com/113588389) and [Andrea Magnorsky](https://vimeo.com/113716254) that led me to learn F#).
 On that presentation he talked about the fact that the Functional Paradigm appeared first, then Object Oriented, then Structure (all within a few years, between the late 50s and early 60s), but then the adoption by the general community was on the reverse.
 We needed to learn to use Structured programming, before we could move to OOP.
 And we needed to do OOP before we were ready to move to FP.

 My colleague Richard, points to the fact that you can divide these paradigms based on the constraints that they give you: